dgilleland/gone/Steps.md

 √ Select a framework: » Vanilla
 √ Select a variant: » JavaScript

-# 2. Copy the contents of the
+# 2. Copy the contents of the `.gitignore` file to a new

 ```